laboon/ebook/text/67_stochastic_testing.md

 }
 ```

-However, this could also be a code spell that we forgot to implement some functionality.
+However, this could also be a code smell that we forgot to implement some functionality.
 Perhaps we meant to return that default value if an animal with a negative-length neck was passed in, but never got around to actually coding that!

 ```java
 public class Guess {